Zuxaw/stks-starter-kit/README.md

 To trigger the pipeline of the staging env you can use `skaffold run -p staging`

-To trigger the pipeline of the prod env you can use `skaffold run -p prod`
+To trigger the pipeline of the prod env you can use `skaffold run -p production`

 ## Tech